ThomasDoyle11/medieval_battle_management_sim/map_generator/example_output/README.md

 ## border_map.png and coord_map.png

-These files help to visualise the data used to prevent the maps.
+These files help to visualise the data used to produce the maps.
 The 'coord_map.png' shows all coordinates used in generating the regions, whilst the 'border_map.png' shows the vectors used and the directions in which they were defined.

 ## map_data.json